 The North Street Treatment System addresses a VOC plume that originated at the Former Landfill/Chemical Holes area.
 The VOC plume is presently located south of the site boundary, with the leading edge extending south to Flower Hill Drive (Figure 3.2.8-1).
 The groundwater treatment system began operating in May 2004.
-In June 2013 a Petition for Shutdown OU III North Street Groundwater Treatment System (BNL 2013c) was submitted to the regulators for review and approval.
+In June 2013, a Petition for Shutdown OU III North Street Groundwater Treatment System (BNL 2013c) was submitted to the regulators for review and approval.
 The system was shut down in August 2013 after receiving approval from the regulators.
-The system was restarted in June 2014 due to a rebound in VOC concentrations in several monitoring wells above the 50 μg/L TVOC concentration capture goal.
+The system was restarted in June 2014 due to a rebound in VOC concentrations in several monitoring wells above the $50 \,\mu\text{g/L}$ TVOC concentration capture goal.
 The system was again shutdown in July 2015 due to a reduction in VOC concentrations.
 In August 2015, well NS-1 was restarted due to elevated VOC concentrations in a monitoring well located immediately up-gradient of this well.
+Well NS-1 was shutdown in August 2016 due to a reduction in VOC concentrations.

-Groundwater treatment consists of two extraction wells operating at a combined pumping rate of approximately 400 gpm.
-The system captures the higher concentration portion of the VOC plume (i.e., TVOC concentrations greater than $50 \,\mu\text{g/L}$) in the Upper Glacial aquifer, and will minimize the potential for additional VOC migration into the Magothy aquifer.
+Groundwater treatment consists of one extraction well operating at a pumping rate of approximately 200 gpm.
+The system captures the higher concentration portion of the VOC plume (i.e., TVOC concentrations greater than $50~\mu g/L$ ) in the Upper Glacial aquifer, and will minimize the potential for additional VOC migration into the Magothy aquifer.
 The North Street plume has been divided into two segments for remediation purposes.
 The area to the north of extraction well NS-2 is being addressed by the North Street remediation system, whereas the Airport System handles the area to the south (Figure 3.0-1).
 The Airport System was constructed in part to address the leading edge of this plume (Section 3.2.10).

 The North Street system consists of two extraction wells.
 Extracted groundwater is piped through two 20,000-pound GAC units located in Building OS-5 on a parcel of land owned by DOE, and discharged to four injection wells located downgradient along North Street.
 Both the North Street and North Street East systems share the four injection wells.
 Extraction wells NS-1 and NS-2 operate at a rate of up to 200 gpm each.
-A complete description of the system is contained in the Operations and Maintenance Manual for the North Street/North Street East Offsite Groundwater Treatment Systems (BNL 2004b).
+A complete description of the system is contained in the Operations and Maintenance Manual for the North Street/North Street East Offsite Groundwater Treatment Systems (BNL 2004a).

-A network of 20 wells monitors the North Street VOC plume (Figure 1-2).
-The monitoring program also had addressed radiological contaminants that may have been introduced to groundwater in the OU IV portion of the site (particularly the Building 650 and 650 sump outfall areas), as well as the Former Landfill/Chemical Holes.
+A network of 18 wells monitors the North Street VOC plume (Figure 1-2 and Figure 3.2.8-1).
 Wells sampled under the Airport program are also utilized for tracking the North Street VOC plume.

-Sampling of the 20 monitoring wells is performed as per the schedule on Table 1-5.
-All wells, except for 000-343, were also sampled and analyzed annually for tritium.
+Sampling of the 18 monitoring wells for VOCs is performed as per the schedule on Table 1-5.
 Tritium sampling was stopped in 2014 except for the extraction wells which continue to be analyzed for tritium, as per a recommendation in the 2013 Groundwater Status Report.

 The primary VOCs associated with this plume are carbon tetrachloride, TCE, TCA, and chloroform.
 Figure 3.2-1 and Figure 3.2-8-1 depict the TVOC plume distribution.
-The complete groundwater monitoring well data for 2015 are included in Appendix C. A north-south hydrogeologic cross section (K-K') of the plume is provided on Figure 3.2-8-2.
+The complete groundwater monitoring well data for 2016 are included in Appendix C. A north-south hydrogeologic cross section (K-K') of the plume is provided on Figure 3.2-8-2.
 The location for the cross section is shown on Figure 3.2-1.
 Figure 3.2-8-3 shows plots of the VOC concentrations for key monitoring wells.
-A summary of key monitoring well data for 2015 follows:
+A summary of key monitoring well data for 2016 follows: